Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 </html>
 ```

 As you can see from the above index.html, we have one div with a class root and script.
-The root _div_ is the get way to connect all react component to the index.html.
-In the script tag, we will write our JavaScript but the script _type_ will be _babel_.
-Babel will _transpile_ the react JSX to pure JavaScript on the browser.
+The root div is the get way to connect all react component to the index.html.
+In the script tag, we will write our JavaScript but the script type will be babel.
+Babel will transpile the react JSX to pure JavaScript on the browser.
 Let us add babel to the script.
-Inside the babel, we can write any pure JavaScript, JSX and in general any react code.
+Inside the babel, we can write any pure JavaScript, JSX and in general react code.

 ```html
 <!DOCTYPE html>